wombleton/gitlaw-nz/acts/N/New Zealand Railways Corporation Act 1981.md

     *   (e) fells or removes any tree, shrub, or timber growing on any such land,---

-    that person commits an offence and shall, in respect of each offence, be liable on summary conviction to a fine not exceeding in the case of a body corporate $2,000, and in every other case $500, for every day upon which the offence is committed or suffered to continue, and a further sum equal to the cost incurred in removing any such encroachment or obstruction, or in repairing any such injury done to any such land, ditch, drain, watercourse, or other property of the Corporation, or in replacing any such tree, shrub, or timber.
+    that person commits an offence and shall, in respect of each offence, be liable on conviction to a fine not exceeding in the case of a body corporate $2,000, and in every other case $500, for every day upon which the offence is committed or suffered to continue, and a further sum equal to the cost incurred in removing any such encroachment or obstruction, or in repairing any such injury done to any such land, ditch, drain, watercourse, or other property of the Corporation, or in replacing any such tree, shrub, or timber.

     Compare: 1949 No 40 s 30

+    Section 116: amended, on 1 July 2013, by [section 413][198] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 117 Certificate by Corporation to be evidence of certain facts